 Board Executive Committee

-The Board of Trustees is actively searching for a Director of Development and a PTO Chairperson to step into these roles as we begin our new school year.
+The Board of Trustees is actively searching for a PTO Chairperson to step into these roles as we begin our new school year.

-If you are interested in working with the Da Vinci Waldorf School Board of Trustees, Faculty, and Administration to strengthen our efforts in fundraising and development, or in becoming the new PTO Chair, please reach out to Matt Myren, Board President, or Marianne Fieber, Administrator.
+If you are interested in working with the Da Vinci Waldorf School Board of Trustees, Faculty, and Administration in becoming the new PTO Chair, please reach out to Matt Myren, Board President, or Marianne Fieber, Administrator.

-Draft descriptions of the Development Committee and PTO as well as the scopes of the Development Director and PTO Chair are available upon request.
+Draft descriptions of the PTO as well as the scope of the PTO Chair are available upon request.